 First, measure the height of the drawer front and divide it in half.
 Put a pencil mark on the drawer front where the middle will be.
-Be sure that you do not press to hard with the pencil—you don’t want to put an indentation in the wood.
+Be sure that you do not press too hard with the pencil—you don’t want to put an indentation in the wood.
 This is an easy mistake to make when you’re drilling your own cabinet hardware for the first time.

 After you find the vertical center, measure the width of the drawer front and divide that in half to mark the center of the front horizontally.
 If you are drilling a single hole for knobs, this is where you will drill.

-If you are drill 2 holes for a pull handle, you need to measure equal distances left and right to ensure the pull will be center on the drawer front.
-You may also choose to put 2 pulls on wider drawers if desired.
+If you are drill two holes for a pull handle, you need to measure equal distances left and right to ensure the pull will be center on the drawer front.
+You may also choose to put two pulls on wider drawers if desired.
 Usually when this is done, you try to measure equal distances from both sides.
 Once you drill your first holes, then you can line up the template.

 Additional tips for drilling your own cabinet hardware